-Professor Dan Croxall’s article: Helping Craft Beer Maintain and Grow Market Shares With Private Enforcement of Tied-House and False Advertising Laws was published in the Gonzaga Law Review.
-It is available here.
+Dan Croxall’s article, Helping Craft Beer Maintain and Grow Market Shares with Private Enforcement of Tied-House and False Advertising Laws was recently published in the Gonzaga Law Review.